 BundleMapping.bundleIds from the list of Installed Bundles, and in

-the case of an INSTALL
+the case of an INSTALL or UPDATE operation the

 Feature Bundle being merged